kyzn/common-word/README.md

 Bu aşağıdaki gibi bir sonuç çıkaracaktır.

-    Answer: çağa
+    çağa:
     dolma    + çağa = doğaçlama
     beyinli  + çağa = yabançileği
     kılıç    + çağa = ağaççılık
     devirmek + çağa = çavdarekmeği

-Bu örnek sorunun çözümü "çağa veya ağaç" olarak belirlenebilir.
+Bu örnek sorunun çözümü "ağaç veya çağa" olarak belirlenebilir.

 ## Yeni soru üretmek